Looking for a Typeform alternative?

-What they do focus on, however, is large-scale backend data analysis.
-SurveyMonkey enables you to collect a number of data points (such as customer satisfaction scores, opinion polls, etc.) and then conduct a thorough analysis of the obtained data.
+What they do focus on, however, is large-scale backend data analysis and research automation.
+SurveyMonkey enables you to collect a number of data points (such as NPS scores, opinion polls, customer support requests, etc.) and then conduct a thorough analysis of the obtained data in real time.

 If you’re a professional data analyst, statistician, or anyone who needs to collect and analyze large quantities of quantitative data, SurveyMonkey might be your best choice when it comes to popular Typeform alternatives.
 Or if you’re looking for a similar tool, you can explore other SurveyMonkey alternatives.